-The application for the 2022-2023 school year is now open!

 What paperwork do I have to bring to the entrance?

-Bring a copy of your confirmation email on paper or your phone, or at the very least, your order number.
-A Guest Services associate will meet and direct your group to the appropriate line.
+Show a copy of your confirmation email on paper or your phone, or at the very least, know your order number.
+Proceed to the Ticket Office to check in your group.
 Expect entry to take up to 10 minutes.